Apulia - Heel of Italy

 Daily program

-Last stage will take you to Lecce, the Baroque town with wonderful façade of buildings and churches.
-Taste a puccia (local bread filled with salami or vegetables) or a pasticciotto (delicious pastry), and enjoy shopping and walking in the city centre.
+The last stage of your tour will take you to Lecce, the Baroque town with wonderful façades of buildings and churches.
+Taste a puccia (local bread filled with salami or vegetables) or a pasticciotto (delicious pastry), and enjoy shopping and walking in the city center.Overnight in Lecce.

 Hotels